 Starting University may be a bit different to what you’re used to.
 You’ve decided what you want to study and now is your opportunity to explore that in and outside of the classroom.
 Discover what to expect through our Get Studying page and our free online Getting Ready to Study at Herts course.

-To get the most out of your time at uni, we encourage Herts students to have had their COVID-19 vaccinations, the ACQY vaccine against meningitis, MMR vaccine (measles, mumps, and rubella), and the flu jab if you are eligible.
-This is important since students will be mixing with lots of new people and often this can result in picking up illnesses.
+To get the most out of your time at uni, we encourage Herts students to have had their COVID-19 vaccinations, the vaccine against meningitis, MMR vaccine (measles, mumps, and rubella), and the flu jab if you are eligible.
+This is important since you'll be mixing with lots of new people and often this can result in picking up illnesses.

-If you’re an international student, you will be able to register with a UK GP when you arrive and book for vaccinations if you haven’t been able to do so in their home country.
-Students can also register with our medical centre if they live in the Hatfield area.
+If you’re an international student, you will be able to register with a UK GP when you arrive and book for vaccinations if you haven’t been able to do so in your home country.
+You can also register with our medical centre if you live in the Hatfield area.

 Still got questions?

 There’s a lot to take in but our frequently asked questions will help answer any other questions.